Nicola Hutchings MA BACP Accredited

 - Supervision fees are £45 per hour

-Payment is accepted either in cash, cheque or BACS after each session.
+Payment is accepted either in cash or bank transfer after each session.

 Counselling may be funded by insurance schemes or Employment Assistance Programmes (EAP's).